The64thGamer/cheeseepedia/content/wiki/Chicago, IL (1830 W Fullerton Ave).md

 |
 |}

-## Walkarounds ##
+<h2> Walkarounds </h2>
-**Note: This is a W.I.P as not alot of info has surfaced on the specific costume heads, outfits, etc. Thus some of these are speculation unless shown above in photos/videos.**
+<b>Note: This is a W.I.P as not alot of info has surfaced on the specific costume heads, outfits, etc. Thus some of these are speculation unless shown above in photos/videos.</b>
 {| class='wikitable'
 !Head
 !Outfits & Suits